gzt5142/DaskDataChunking/_pub_notes.md

 Those last two items are needed to get the `jupyter-book` build to work, although they are not declared as dependencies explicitly.

-**NOTE** -- I built on top of `pangeofu` for the initial environment (March 2021).
-There are some known problems that we're still debugging relative to versioning of some packages in that environment.
-I hope to have a more stable environment based on older packages soon.
-The current `pangeofu` environment will be able to build jupyterbooks without problems, but some of the workflows documented in the component notebooks may not work until we get that sorted out.
+**NOTE** -- I added jupyter book to two different environments: `pangeofu` and also the "standard" `pangeo`.
+These environments differ with respect to versions of a couple of key libraries (zarr, fsspec).
+They both will work the same with respect to the jupyterbook build process.

 ## Write Your Notebook

 Build your workflow in a notebook and save it in an appropriate location.
-Doesn't really matter where it is -- I started a rough outline based on the old 'college numbering' system (101 is a freshman level course, 201 is sophomore, etc).
+Doesn't really matter where it is, so long as it is in this repo -- I started a rough outline based on the old 'college numbering' system (101 is a freshman level course, 201 is sophomore, etc).
 But that can easily change as you grow the book project.

-The notebook should be able to run all cells without interaction.
+The finished notebook should be able to run all cells without interaction.
 Clear all outputs, reset the kernel, then "run all".
 That verifies that it will run -- but it **does not build the book content.**
 That comes later.